simplefin/bank-access/README.md

     22 55 73 65 72 6E 61 6D 65 22 0A

-To run a script with channel 3 redirected to stdout, do this:
+To run a script with channel 3 redirected to stderr, do this:

-    bash the_script 3>&1
+    bash the_script 3>&2

 Other languages also include mechanisms for running processes that write to non-standard file descriptors.
 Look it up for your language.